woshiccm/Pecker/README.md

   - Carthage
   - Pods

+excludedGroupName: # names of group to ignore during detecting.
+  - SwiftPeckerTestUITests

 blacklist_files: # files to ignore during detecting, only need to add file name, the file extension default is swift.
   - HomeViewController